leeboardtools/mimon/DesignNotes.md

 ### Engine Concepts
 An [AccountingSystem](#accountingsystem) object is used to represent a single accounting system for some financial entity (i.e. your personal finances).
 The AccountingSystem object holds the various managers and provides the interface to the underlying [AccountingFile](#accountingfile).
 AccountingFile is an interface for the database system behind an accounting system.

 Since accounting requires exactness, normal numbers and arithmatic cannot be used due to round-off errors in representing actual numbers.
-To avoid these issues, when dealing with quantity values [Quantity](#quantity) objects are used.
-All quantities have a [QuantityDefinition](#quantitydefinition) which defines the numerical properties of the quantity.
-For the most part this consists of defining the number of decimal places the quantity is exact to.
-Quantity objects support exact basic arithmetic between quantities with the same definition.
+To avoid these issues, [QuantityDefinitions](#quantitydefinition) are used to handle quantities.
+Currently the only quantity definitions are DecimalDefinitions, which define how many decimal places is used to represent a quantity.
+QuantityDefinitions use a base value, which is always an integer, to represent quantities.
+This allows exact arithmetic.

 Each account in an accounting system is represented by an [Account](#account) data item.